Master290/cli-modplayer/README.md

 # cli-modplayer

 A console MOD tracker player for Linux inspired by tools like ProTracker.
-The app streams audio through PortAudio, loads songs with libopenmpt, and shows a live channel grid in the terminal using ncurses.
+The app streams audio through PortAudio, loads songs with libopenmpt, and shows a live channel grid in the terminal using FTXUI.
 [Watch the showcase video](https://www.youtube.com/watch?v=P0_rXYO8r1w)
 ## Features